What is professional liability insurance, and why do I need it?

 - covers you for suits alleging liability brought by U.S. residents, provided that the alleged “wrongful act” that gives rise to the claim took place in Canada and is extended to include suits brought against you that result in a judgement by a U.S. court that awards damages, when such a judgement is enforceable in Canada (dispensing operations in the U.S. and mail orders to the U.S. are excluded from coverage)

 - New for 2018!
 Preferred Lawyers Program (PLP)- panel of legal firms experience in dealing with College complaints on behalf of many professions, including pharmacy (legal fees paid to lawyers directly by PLI program no need for OPA members to finance the interim expenses).
+Note that members will also continue to have the option of choosing their own legal representative with conditions applied.

 - provides an option of increased limits for professional liability coverage — up to $5 million available